mrkipling/orbital-comics-releases/README.md

     python orbital.py --date=21-08-2014

 Supplying a date with the --date switch (in DD-MM-YYYY format) will use that date.
-Useful if you want to try it out, as otherwise the script only works on Comic Book Wednesday!
+If you don't specify a date then the current date will be used.
+If the current date is not a Wednesday then the script will figure out the date of the next Wednesday and use that.

     python orbital.py --console

-This will print the email body to the console and won't actually send an email.
-Not really all that useful I guess, but handy for testing.
+This will print a list of your favourite comics that are due to be released to the console instead of sending an email.
+I find this handy if I want to quickly check what is being released this week, before the email sends (sometimes I get impatient!)

 ## Adding the script to crontab